St. Regis New York: Duke ownership

 Vincent sold the St. Regis to Benjamin Newton Duke's Durham Realty Corporation in February 1927.
 It was the only hotel in New York City that the Astor family still owned, as the family had previously sold off its other hotels.
-Sloan & Robertson immediately filed plans for an annex to the hotel.
+Architecture firm Sloan & Robertson immediately filed plans for an eastward annex to the hotel.
 Duke bought an adjacent row house at 12 East 55th Street the next month, extending the hotel's 55th Street frontage to 250 ft.
 Duke planned to add 317 rooms, nearly doubling the hotel's size to 615 rooms.
 A new dining room, grill room, and rooftop garden were also planned as part of the project.
 The work also included minor upgrades to the existing hotel, including elevators and bathrooms.
 Leddy & Moore Inc. was hired as the general contractor for the alterations in June 1927.
 To protect views from the annex, Duke leased Rockefeller's old row houses at 3–9 East 54th Street, for 63 years in October 1927.

 The roof garden atop the annex opened in early June 1928, and the annex itself was completed on July 1, 1928.
 Prior to the opening of the annex, the St. Regis had never contained a roof garden.
 In January 1933, the Durham Realty Corporation transferred ownership of the hotel to the Hotel St. Regis Inc.; at the time, the hotel owed $1.2 million to various creditors.
 The hotel's resident manager, Eugene T. Hartigan, died the same year.
 The St. Regis Tropical Garden opened on the hotel's roof in November 1934.
-That year, bartender Fernand Petiot invented a drink at the St. Regis, which later became the Bloody Mary.
+The bartender Fernand Petiot, who invented the Bloody Mary cocktail, started working at the hotel that year.